pran-7-5/eco_style/README.md

 LGBT = The population is too high right now, so I don't have a problem, only if they don't make test tube babies, they can adopt I guess.
 No marriage regulation is required.
 No recognition is required.
 The right to freedom is already there.

 But Ai will provide security in the coming years, so people can stay single as long as they want so why homo sexuality.

+Ban the zoo, go to the jungle if you can.

 Be careful that even small things and negligence can cause a lot of pollution.
 Metal cement petroleum and transportation, anything linked to this creates pollution, because these are obtained through mining.